explorable-viz/esop2025/ESOP-revision-plan.md

   Section 3 we actually mean domain-disjointness, but it's very unlikely the reader will have remembered that.
   (And mere disjointness-as-sets would be insufficient to avoid collisions, so this is important.)

-### Algorithms for ▽_G, etc
+### 3.6 Algorithms for ▽_G, etc

-- [ ] [3.6] Revisit the presentation here.
-"Computing" ▽_G is completely trivial if it simply means ▽_R(G), so
-  somehow we have to put slicing the graph centre-stage (as opposed to simply deriving its IO relation and going from there to ▽).
+- [ ] Revisit the presentation here.
+"Computing" ▽_G is completely trivial if it simply means ▽_R(G), so somehow we have to put slicing the graph centre-stage (as opposed to simply deriving its IO relation and going from there to ▽).

-### Surface language
+### 4.2.3 Surface language

-- [ ] [4.2.3] We can drop this section -- meaningful examples should have been introduced much earlier, which will subsume anything conveyed here.
+- [ ] We can drop this section -- meaningful examples should have been introduced much earlier, which will subsume anything conveyed here.
 Moreover, neither dictionaries nor matrices can be understood as "surface syntax" that desugars into the core.

+### 5.1 Qualitative evaluation

+- [ ] There isn't much in the way of evaluation here; we just assert that our approach involves less work.
+(In the introduction we also prejudge the outcome, which further undermines any claim to be an evaluation.)
+I think we can probably do without this section and merely mention the qualitative benefits in passing as part of the introduction to Section 5.
+- [ ] The repeated citation of Perera et al. [2022] is painful -- six mentions on the first page alone.
+This is difficult to read but also misrepresents what we actually do -- we don't compare our approach to an existing implementation from 2022, but provide two implementations, one using DDGs, one using traces.
+  Introduce ``trace-based approaches'' once (with multiple supporting citations).

+### 5.2 Experimental evaluation

+- [ ] PureScript paragraph: don't say we compare our system to Perera's 2022 open source implementation but rather that we implemented a trace-based solution as well, for comparison purposes.
+We chose PureScript as the implementation language.